Drug Evaluation Committee 2016-48 Timing of obtaining re-consent (Part 2)

 When information is obtained that may influence the subject's decision to continue participation in a clinical trial, the investigator must promptly communicate this information to the subject and confirm the subject's decision to continue participation in the clinical trial (GCP Article 54, Paragraph 1, Guidance 1).

 Therefore, basically, oral explanation should be given at the next visit of the subject to the clinical trial after the investigator obtains the information to confirm the subject's willingness to continue the clinical trial.
-Also, the revised explanation should be given at the next clinical trial visit after the revision of the explanatory document has been approved by the investigational review committee, and re-consent should be obtained.
-We believe that the investigator should decide whether it is necessary to meet the subject off schedule just to confirm the subject's willingness to continue the trial or to obtain re-consent, based on the importance and urgency of the information to be conveyed to the subject.
+Also, the revised version of the explanatory document should be provided at the next clinical trial visit after the revision of the explanatory document is approved by the investigational review committee, and re-consent should be obtained.
+Whether or not it is necessary to interview subjects off schedule just to confirm their willingness to continue the trial or to obtain their re-consent should be determined by the investigator based on the importance and urgency of the information to be conveyed to the subjects.